dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - mailboxConfiguration (Object, Optional) - optional mailbox configuration, defines access rights to the mailbox, mailbox expirationTime.
 Required at the time of the mailbox creation.
 Data structure includes the following:
     1. accessRights (String, Optional) - optional access rights to the mailbox for Sender and  Receiver devices.
 Default access to the mailbox is Read and Delete.
 Value is defined as a combination of the following values: "R" - for read access, "W" - for write access, "D" - for delete access.
 Example" "RD" - allows to read from the mailbox and delete it.
-    2. expirationTime (String, optional) - Mailbox expiration time (UTC).
-E.g. "2021-07-22T13:14:15Z".
+    2. timeToLive (String, required) - Mailbox time to live in seconds.
+E.g. "8640" for 24 hours.
 Mailbox has a limited time to live.
 Once expired, it shall be deleted - refer to DeleteMailbox endpoint.
-Default expiration period has to be configured on the Relay server.

 ~~~
 {